-Suitably qualified persons are invited to submit their cover letter, CV, and the name and contact information of three professional references via email to [email protected].
+Suitably qualified persons are invited to submit their cover letter and CV via email to [email protected].
 Please use the subject line Monitoring and Evaluation Specialist for job applications.

 While WUSC thanks all applicants for their interest, only short-listed candidates will be contacted for interviews.